racmeh/Event-Management-Blog/README.md

 # Event Management Blog
-An event management blog, front-end (mobile and desktop responsive), which gives users information about nearby events
+An event management blog, front-end (mobile and desktop responsive), which gives users information about nearby events.